The Kardashians Threw Dream The Cutest Fairy-Themed Birthday Party Of Your Childhood Dreams

-The Photos From Dream Kardashian's Fairy Birthday Party Proves She's Got The Coolest Aunts
+The Photos From Dream Kardashian's Fairy Birthday Party Prove She's Got The Coolest Aunts

 Dream Kardashian just turned two and the whole Kardashian-Jenner family celebrated her birthday with an incredible fairy themed party!
 The party, which happened on Wednesday, Nov.
 14, included everything your inner child would ever dream of: flower crowns, fairy wings, a giant fairy-themed teepee, butterfly decorations, and even some real-life fairies.
 The photos from Dream Kardashian’s fairy birthday party will definitely make you wish you’d been there.